chrisgleissner/spring-batch-rest/README.md

 }
 ```

-To see an example Spring Boot app, run
+To see the sample app above in action, run
 ```text
 mvn clean install
 java -jar example/target/spring-batch-rest-example*.jar
 ```

-and check the full Swagger REST API docs at
+and then check the Swagger REST API docs at
 <a href="http://localhost:8080/swagger-ui.html">http://localhost:8080/swagger-ui.html</a>.